goettw/bosh-lite-windows-bosh-client2/README.md

 - cf: initially a pre-defined vagrantbox, running bosh-director, configured to simulate VMs with warden-containers.
 After installation has been completed, this VM will also contain cloudfoundry.
 - bosh-cli2: a linux box with bosh-cli v2 [bosh-cli2-v2](https://bosh.io/docs/cli-v2)

+*if you haven't installed vagrant and virtualbox yet, you should do it now*

-Both VMs will be created, running:
+Both VMs will be created running:
 ```
 vagrant up
 ```

-*if you haven't installed vagrant and virtualbox yet, you should do it now*

-For the rest of the installation, you have to enter the bosh-cli2 VM.
-I use git bash, and run the following command:
+To enter the bosh-cli2 VM, run the following command:
+*(you need ssh.
+The bash client that comes with [git for windows](https://git-scm.com/download/win) is a good option)*

 ```
 vagrant ssh bosh-cli2
 ```
-Once you're in the client machine, type the following commands:
+Once you've entered the client VM, type the following commands:
 ```
 cd ~/workspace/cf-deployment
 export STEMCELL_VERSION=$(bosh int ~/workspace/cf-deployment/cf-deployment.yml --path /stemcells/alias=default/version)